Connect with others who understand.

 The International Prognostic Index

 Doctors often use a system called the International Prognostic Index (IPI) to estimate NHL prognosis.
 The IPI considers several factors that are known to influence a person’s outlook.
-Factors that lead to a higher chance of having a poor prognosis include:
+Factors that lead to a higher chance of a poor prognosis include:

 • Advanced age (older than 60 years)